aidan-gallagher/aidan-gallagher.github.io/_posts/2021-09-01-documentation.md

 # Formatting

 - Put code-related text in code font
-- Prefer SVG files or PNG files
+- Prefer SVG files and PNG files
 - Use descriptive link text
   - Bad: Want more? <a href="/moreInfo">Click here!</a>
-  - Good: For more information, see <a href="/moreInfo">the Volume Search landing page</a>
+  - Good: For more information, visit <a href="/moreInfo">the Volume Search landing page</a>

 # Editing